sleepingsaint/blog/content/series/leetcode-daily/array-nesting.md

 			int count = 0;

 			for(int i = 0; i < n; i++){
-				if(!visited[i]){
+				// if the current element is not in any set
+				// we recursively call to compute its corresponding set if(!visited[i]){
 					int curr = nums[i], tmpCount = 0;
 					while(!visited[curr]){
-						visited[curr] = true;
+						// marking the current element as picked visited[curr] = true;
 						curr = nums[curr];

+						// increasing the current set count
 						tmpCount++;
 					}

+					// updating the answer
 					count = max(count, tmpCount);
 				}
 			}